Blockwise Self-Supervised Learning at Scale: Matching Backpropagation Performance with Blockwise Training

 \section{Matching Backpropagation Performance with Blockwise Training}

 \paragraph{A blockwise training procedure with a self-supervised objective leads to accuracies comparable with an end-to-end trained network.} We trained simultaneously the 4 blocks (see Section~\ref{sec:method} for details) of a ResNet-50 on ImageNet, using the Barlow Twins loss function at the end of each block.
 Before being sent to the projector, the output of each block is fed to an expansion-based pooling layer (see Section~\ref{subsec:method_pooling} for a description of these pooling layers).
 We also add noise to the feature maps of each module with a standard deviation of $\sigma=0.25$.
 Remarkably, we find that despite each block being trained independently (aside from the forward propagation interactions), our model achieves competitive performance against an end-to-end trained model: we see a gap of only $\sim 1.1\%$ in performance as highlighted in Fig.~\ref{fig:main_results}.
 This is a non-trivial result, as one usually expects a large drop in performance when interactions between blocks are restricted to only forward dynamics on large-scale datasets~\citep{illing_local_2021,xiong2020loco}.
+Results on the smaller CIFAR-10 dataset are consistent with these results, as presented in Appendix~\ref{appendix:cifar_10}.

 \paragraph{Extending to other SSL methods: SimCLR / VicReg.} We tested our blockwise paradigm using alternative self-supervised learning rules i.e. VicReg and SimCLR.
 We visualize these results in Fig.~\ref{fig:other_ssl_comparison}.
 The results we obtain on both VicReg and SimCLR are consistent with our results on Barlow Twins: we only observe a slight loss in accuracy as we move from end-to-end trained networks to expansion-based pooling with simultaneous blockwise training, indicating that our blockwise learning paradigm is robust to the specific choice of the self-supervised learning rule used.